-- H-21 Prevention.
-Promote and facilitate prevention, placement, and support programs and strategies that reduce the likelihood of residents experiencing homelessness as well as shorten the time someone experiences homelessness. - H-22 Housing-First.
-Implement a Housing-First approach and coordinate service provision, appropriate housing, and the efficient access to information so as to rapidly match available services and housing to those most in need. - H-23 Partnerships.
+- H-21H-24 Prevention.
+Promote and facilitate-fund prevention, placement, and support programs and strategies that reduce the likelihood of residents experiencing homelessness as well as shorten the time someone experiences homelessness.
+Explore strategies and potential programs to increase employment opportunities and/or income for those at risk of becoming homeless. - H-22H-25 Housing-First.
+Implement a Housing-First approach and coordinate service provision, appropriate housing, and the efficient access to information so as to rapidly match available services and housing to those most in need. - H-23H-26 Partnerships.
 Strengthen the capacity of the affordable housing development community to locate, construct, and manage housing facilities for the homeless.
-Partner with local and regional agencies to provide an adequate supply of short-term and permanent housing in addition to supportive services throughout the city that are appropriate for and meet the specific needs of all persons who are homeless or at risk of homelessness. - H-24 Emergency and Transitional Housing.
+Partner with local and regional agencies to provide an adequate supply of short-term and permanent housing in addition to supportive services throughout the city that are appropriate for and meet the specific needs of all persons who are homeless or at risk of homelessness. - H-24H-27 Emergency and Transitional Housing.
 Provide an adequate supply of emergency and transitional housing for people who are homeless or are at a risk of becoming homeless.
 Continue to support and improve the existing shelter for women and develop an emergency shelter for men in Alameda.
-Explore the use of alternative housing types such as tiny homes for temporary housing solutions. - H-25 Outreach.
-Provide a high level of outreach targeted to chronically homeless people to inform them of their rights and opportunities to move into safe, permanent housing with appropriate support services. - H-26 Education.
+Explore the use of alternative housing types such as tiny homes for temporary housing solutions. - H-25H-28 Outreach.
+Provide a high level of outreach targeted to chronically homeless people to inform them of their rights and opportunities to move into safe, permanent housing with appropriate support services.
+Continue to develop and improve the City's CARE program, which shifts emergency response to non-violent individuals facing mental health crises from the Police Department to the Fire Department. - H-26H-29 Education.
 Provide opportunities for communities to dialogue and learn about root causes of homelessness, ways to help, and effective approaches to preventing and ending homelessness in an effort to correct common misunderstandings.